AndreyBWhite/AndreyBWhite/README.md

-👋 Привет,  я Андрей.

-Я работаю в ИТ более 20 лет, поработал в программировании и обеспечении инфраструктуры, применял ITIL, COBIT и TOGAF. Использовал AGILE/SCRUM еще до того как они стали популярными. Поработав в разных отраслях я достиг понимания как заставлять технологии помогать бизнесу и как делать бизнес при помощи ИТ. Люблю разбираться что и как работает, остаюсь на острие последних технологий и, если это целесообразно, активно включаюсь в работу на любом уровне. Люблю создавать что-то новое в стартапах или средних по размерам бизнесах и не люблю быть винтиком в большой бюрократической машине.
-<br><br>Последнее время занимаюсь обеспечением кратного роста компаний и применением DataScience и AI к различным консервативным областям, например Real Estate Invesment.
-<br><br>Ниже несколько примеров, как можно обеспечить развитие бизнеса через DataScience, выполненных мной лично:
+👋 Hi, I'm Andrey.

+I have over 20 years of experience in IT, working as both a specialist and a manager in programming and infrastructure.
+I have applied ITIL, COBIT, and TOGAF frameworks and used AGILE/SCRUM methodologies before they became mainstream.
+Through working in various industries, I've developed an understanding of how to leverage technology to benefit business and how to drive business growth through IT.
+I enjoy figuring out how things work, staying at the forefront of the latest technologies, and getting hands-on when it makes sense.
+I thrive on creating something new in startups or medium-sized businesses and dislike being just a cog in a large bureaucratic machine.

+<br><br>Lately, I've been focused on driving exponential company growth and applying Data Science and AI to traditional industries, such as Real Estate Investment.

+<br><br>Below are a few examples of how I have personally used Data Science to drive business development:

 <table>
-<tr><td>1. <b>Телекоммуникационная компания</b> - разработка модели для прогноза оттока клиентов</td></tr>
+<tr><td>1. <b>Telecommunications Company</b> - Developing a model to predict customer attrition</td></tr>
-<tr><td>Инструменты: Python, pandas, Jupiter Notebook.<br>Модели LogisticRegression, SVM, DecisionTreeClassifider, RandomForestClassifider, CatBoostClassifider и другие.<br>Оптимизация через GridSearhCV, RandomizedSearchCV, Optuna.<br>Анализ корреляций - phik. Анализ продуктовых наборов - upsetplot<br>Визуализация - matplotlib, seaborn.<br>Посмотреть тетрадку Jupiter Notebook: https://github.com/AndreyBWhite/AndreyBWhite/blob/main/TelecomCustomerAttrition/TelecomCustomerAttrition.ipynb</td></tr>
+<tr><td>Tools: Python, pandas, Jupyter Notebook.<br>Models: LogisticRegression, SVM, DecisionTreeClassifier, RandomForestClassifier, CatBoostClassifier, and others.<br>Optimization through GridSearchCV, RandomizedSearchCV, Optuna.<br>Correlation analysis - phik.
+Product set analysis - upsetplot.<br>Visualization - matplotlib, seaborn.<br>View Jupyter Notebook: <a href="https://github.com/AndreyBWhite/AndreyBWhite/blob/main/TelecomCustomerAttrition/TelecomCustomerAttrition.ipynb">TelecomCustomerAttrition.ipynb</a></td></tr>
 <tr><td>&nbsp;</td></tr>
-<tr><td>2. <b>Поиск наиболее привлекательных городов для инвестиций в Residential Real Estate под стратегию Rental по всему миру</b></td></tr>
+<tr><td>2. <b>Identifying the most attractive cities for Residential Real Estate Investment for Rental Strategy Worldwide</b></td></tr>
-<tr><td>Инструменты: Python, pandas, OpenStreetMap.<br>Агрегация и нормализация справочников. Работа с источниками из Numbeo, ISO, мировых данных по городам и публикация нормализованных данных через Folium, GeoJSON.<br>Посмотреть интерактивную карту: https://AndreyBWhite.github.io/AndreyBWhite/GRY_2024_worldmap.html </td></tr>
+<tr><td>Tools: Python, pandas, OpenStreetMap.<br>Aggregation and normalization of reference data.
+Working with sources from Numbeo, ISO, global city data, and publishing normalized data via Folium, GeoJSON.<br>View interactive map: <a href="https://AndreyBWhite.github.io/AndreyBWhite/GRY_2024_worldmap.html">GRY_2024_worldmap.html</a></td></tr>
 <tr><td>&nbsp;</td></tr>
-<tr><td>3. <b>Модель оценки справедливой цены и инструмент поиска наилучших предложений среди объектов Residential Real Estate на Кипре</b></td></tr>
-<tr><td>Инструменты: Python, pandas, MongoDB (для обработки больших объемов JSON), PostgreSQL.<br>Публикация через Folium, GeoJSON <br>Посмотреть интерактивную карту: https://AndreyBWhite.github.io/AndreyBWhite/Best_ppsqm_all_Paphos.html</td></tr>
+<tr><td>3. <b>Fair price valuation Model and Tool for finding the best deals among Residential Real Estate properties in Cyprus</b></td></tr>
+<tr><td>Tools: Python, pandas, MongoDB (for processing large size of JSON), PostgreSQL.<br>Publication via Folium, GeoJSON.<br>View interactive map: <a href="https://AndreyBWhite.github.io/AndreyBWhite/Best_ppsqm_all_Paphos.html">Best_ppsqm_all_Paphos.html</a></td></tr>
 </table>

-(ENG)
+Some more about me:

 - 👀 I’m interested in driving the growth of high-tech businesses through advancements in computer and modern technologies, including applications, software, data management, and more.
-- 🌱 I’m currently learning how to optimally apply Data Science to conservative traditional markets, such as Real Estate.
 - 💞️ I’m seeking collaboration opportunities with developers and data analysts.
 Additionally, I’m keen on connecting with representatives from the Real Estate market, although I harbor skepticism about their awareness of this resource.
 This skepticism underscores why the Real Estate sector serves as a quintessential example of a traditional, conservative market...
-You can find some results as interactive HTML files for the Best GRY in 2024 and a tool to discover the best Residential Properties.
-- 📫 How to reach me Telegram: https://t.me/Andrewsbel LinkedIn: https://www.linkedin.com/in/abeloborodov/
+- 📫 If you intrested, you can reach me Telegram: https://t.me/Andrewsbel or LinkedIn: https://www.linkedin.com/in/abeloborodov/
-- 😄 Pronouns: Sticks and stones may break my bones, but words will never hurt me.
-Call me what you like; just call me for dinner.
 - ⚡ Fun fact: When I first started programming, my first computer came equipped with a HDD 20 MB hard drive.
 Back then, that was considered a large hard drive.